openlawteam/docs/docs/api-client/README.md

         },
         {
           "pendingCall": {
-            "from": "from address in the call",
+            "from": "[from address in the call]",
-            "to": "contract address",
+            "to": "[contract address]",
-            "data": "the transaction data (used to sign and send the transaction from metamask or other means)", "erc712": {
+            "data": "[the transaction data (used to sign and send the transaction from MetaMask or other means)]", "erc712": {
-              "type": "the type definition from the function signature", "typeName": "the type name. i.e. MyFunctionNameCall",
-              "message": "the data to sign (values for the type)", "signature": "if available, the signature"
+              "type": "[the type definition from the function signature]", "typeName": "[the type name - e.g., MyFunctionNameCall]", "message": "[the data to sign (values for the type)]", "signature": "[if available, the signature]"
             }
           }
         }